The Defect Lifecycle: Track Every Bug from Report to Resolution

 - Reopened: If retesting reveals the defect persists, it is reopened and assigned back to the developer

-Benefits of Using Defect Management Software
+Benefits of Tracking the Defect Lifecycle

 No Defect Gets Lost

 In a structured defect management system, every defect has an owner and a status.
-There is no ambiguity about whether a defect was reported, who is working on it, or whether it was closed.
-QA leads can see every open defect in their release at a glance, sorted by priority, severity, or age.
+There is no ambiguity about whether a defect was reported, who is working on it or whether it was closed.
+QA leads can see every open defect in their release at a glance, sorted by priority, severity or age.

 Faster Defect Resolution

 Trulit links every defect directly to the test case that failed.
-When a developer receives a defect assignment, they see exactly what was tested, what the expected result was, what the actual result was, and which build the failure occurred in.
+When a developer receives a defect assignment, they see exactly what was tested, what the expected result was, what the actual result was and which build the failure occurred in.
 They do not need to follow up with the QA engineer for more information.
 This reduces time-to-fix by eliminating the back-and-forth that typically delays defect resolution.

 Traceability from Test Case to Defect to Fix